-As a part of the Saint-Gobain Group, Saint-Gobain Sekurit India Limited (SGSIL) has adopted the Group's Corporate Social Responsibility (CSR) policy and adapted it to the Indian context.
-For the Group, CSR is the heart of its strategy of sustainable development.
-CSR impacts every aspect of how it conducts its business and of far more than philanthropy.
+As a part of the Saint-Gobain Group, Saint-Gobain Sekurit India Ltd ("SGSIL") has adopted the Group's Corporate Social Responsibility ("CSR") policy and adapted it to the Indian context.
+For the Group, CSR is at the heart of its strategy of sustainable development and this strategy is guided by the Saint-Gobain purpose of "MAKING THE WORLD A BETTER HOME".
+CSR impacts every aspect of how it conducts its business and is far more than philanthropy.

-Saint-Gobain's Corporate Social Responsibility Policy for India (http://Saint-gobain.co.in) covers six broad areas of action:
+Saint-Gobain's Corporate Social Responsibility Policy for India covers six broad areas of action:

-- · Inventing and promoting sustainable buildings, - Limiting our environmental impact, - Encouraging employees' professional growth, - · Supporting local community development, - Taking actions across the value chain, - Ensuring that its business practices meet the highest standards of corporate governance and ethics.
+- Inventing and promoting sustainable buildings

+- · Limiting our environmental impact

+- Encouraging employees' professional growth

+- Supporting local community development

+- Taking actions across the value chain

+- Ensuring that its business practices meet the highest standards of corporate governance and ethics

-With this, SGSIL's CSR agenda comprises of:
+Within this, SGSIL's CSR agenda comprises of:

-- Limiting the impact of its operations, products and actions on the environment, - Supporting the Saint-Gobain India Foundation and local community development, - Ensuring that its business practices meet the highest standards of corporate governance and ethics, and; - Taking actions across the value chain to limit its impact on the environment and to spread good business practices.
+- Limiting the impact of its operations, products and actions on the environment, - Supporting the Saint-Gobain India Foundation and local community development, - · Ensuring that its business practices meet the highest standards of corporate governance and ethics, and - · Taking action across the value chain to limit its impact on the environment and to spread good business practices.